-many of them summer interns — came home to Mitchell Hall at The George Washington University to find ceiling tiles being removed from hallways.
+Many of the summer interns — came home to Mitchell Hall at The George Washington University to find ceiling tiles being removed from dorm hallways.
 Found under some of those tiles, was what appears to be mold.

 “It’s pretty gross,” said Camila Vincent, who lives on the fourth floor.